Shared meals and torch-lit parades: Indonesia Muslims welcome Ramadan | Malay Mail

-Ramadan begins tomorrow, with devotees fasting from dawn to dusk until Eid celebrations marking the end of the holy month.
+Ramadan began yesterday, with devotees fasting from dawn to dusk until Eid celebrations marking the end of the holy month.

 In the conservative province of Aceh, Muslim families break their fast by eating meat together and sharing the meal with the poor, in a centuries-old tradition known as Meugang.